View THE ELECTRIC MUD’s “Ordinary Men” video

 THE ELECTRIC MUD released their critically lauded Burn The Ships full-length on CD and digital formats via Small Stone and limited edition vinyl via Kozmik Artifactz in 2020.
 Burn The Ships calls upon a punishing rhythm section and dizzying twin guitars alongside gritty, soulful vocals to remind audiences that rock and roll is a timeless, cosmic giant that never truly dies.
 Metal Rules hailed, “a delightful mix of classic hard rock, US southern blues, and some touches of vintage stoner rock and even doom metal here and there.”
 Angry Metal Guy noted, “THE ELECTRIC MUD just might be the most perfect band name.
 These guys really do sound like muddy swamp monsters come to life, full of humid, muggy attitude and steamy swagger.”
 Added Sentinel Daily, “Repeated listens to Burn The Ships reveal that it is one of those rare, rare beasts – an album with no apparent flaws in its construction whatsoever; high quality throughout, it’s a record you’ll find yourself returning to over and over again – great stuff!”

-To order Burn The Ships, visit the Small Stone Bandcamp page at THIS LOCATION.
+To order Burn The Ships, visit the Small Stone Bandcamp page at

 “The band have talked about Black Wool as being their most progressive work yet, and in ‘Ordinary Men’ and ‘Black Wool,’ those instrumental pushes are where it’s most evident.
 ‘Black Wool’ jams its way back to a play on its central line with standalone guitar, somewhere out there in the cool evening alongside Clutch’s ‘The Regulator’ staring at an open field at dusk…” — The Obelisk